stablecoinxyz/app-kit/examples/react-dynamic/README.md

 1. Create a Dynamic account at [Dynamic Dashboard](https://app.dynamic.xyz/)
 2. Get your environment ID from the dashboard
 3. Ensure Base and Base Sepolia are enabled
+4. Enable email authentication in your Dynamic dashboard settings

 ### SBC API Key